UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 B) Developing software

 Translate to C language your new flowcharts.
 Run the microcontroller's IDE MPLABX to develop and compile the C code copying and adapting the previous P10 code.
 Do it section by section according to your plan, testing whether it works before adding new code.
-The entity Serial_Transmitter becomes Serial_Transmitter_LCD.
+The entity Serial_Transmitter becomes now in this new design phase Serial_Transmitter_LCD.

 NOTE: here we have shortened the project folder name, because using the MPLABX tool is easy to reach Windows file names length limit: